 Fluor Scholarship Program for Employees’ Children

-Since the inception of the program in 1981, the Fluor Foundation has assisted 2,871 students with undergraduate scholarships and disbursed more than $11.3 million dollars.
-This is an academic program, not need-based, and is for undergraduate study only.
-It provides either one-time honorariums or renewable scholarships.
+Since the inception of the program in 1981, the Fluor Foundation has assisted 2,959 students with undergraduate scholarships and disbursed more than $13.4 million dollars.
+Students are awarded one-time honorarium or renewable undergraduate scholarships based upon academic excellence.